stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Web Applications #

 [Express](https://expressjs.com/) provides a basic package of features that you need for a Website or service, and is the most popular choice.
-The [Feather](https://feathersjs.com/) framework helps you to build and maintain APIs, and is based on Express.
+The [Feathers](https://feathersjs.com/) framework builds on Express to support REST APIs, real-time messaging, database access, and other capabilities for more advanced Web applications.
 [Fastify](https://www.fastify.io/) is an emerging alternative to Express.

 Cloud services such as [Heroku](https://www.heroku.com/), [Google App Engine](https://cloud.google.com/appengine/) and [Zeit Now](https://zeit.co/now) provide low-maintenance hosting for Node.js Web applications.